HITECHCRIME/HC_SG32_Going_Wrong/README.md

 - people say don't stick your head above the crowd
 - am i going wrong way yeah?

-going wrong way
+wrong way yeah
 am i going wrong way yeah?

 [CHORUS] x2
-am i going wrong way
+am i goin' wrong way
-am i going wrong way
+am i goin' wrong way
-i'm don't really wanna sway you
+i don't ever wanna sway ya

 [VERSE 1]
 fucking moth from the past
-did the things that wouldn't last out of cost, out of lust ain't asking any more pointless questions just the vital ones, just the ones that will make you rise what you want, what you hide tell me more i'll accept everything you are lift you is it wrong yeah? x2
+did the things that couldn't last out of cost, out of lust for asking questions - pointless questions just the vital ones, just the ones that will make you rise what you want, what you hide aye for me, tell me more, i'll accept everything what you are lift you is it wrong? lift you is it wrong yeah?

 lift you is it wrong yeah?

+repo of your mind
+even the sadist in me wants it badly

+so i ask you

+[CHORUS] x2
+am i going wrong way
+am i going wrong way
+i'm don't ever wanna sway ya

-fucking moth from the past
+current moth of the present
 did the things that wouldn't last
+7 builds the future

-more pointless questions
+no pointless questions
-just the vital ones, just the ones that will make you rise what you want, what you hide
+just the vital ones, just the ones that will make you rise what you want, what you hide aye

 tell me more
 i'll accept everything you are